jeffrey-plume/Exploring-the-Broad-Repurposing-Hub/readme.md

 ### The Broad Repurposing Hub

-he [Broad Drug Repurposing Hub is a comprehensive repository that contains detailed profiles of FDA-approved drugs, clinical candidates, and pre-clinical experimental compounds.
+The [Broad Drug Repurposing Hub is a comprehensive repository that contains detailed profiles of FDA-approved drugs, clinical candidates, and pre-clinical experimental compounds.
 Each compound is annotated with a single mechanism of action (MOA) and known protein targets.
-To ensure that the model was adequately powered, MOA classeand protein targets with fewer than twenty observations were excluded from the analysid.
+To ensure that the model was adequately powered, MOA classeand protein targets with fewer than twenty observations were excluded from the analysis.

 ```python